How to answer almost any interview question

 Ask this or similar operational questions to highlight that you know about the company, but also to get an idea of what’s coming.
-You may also ask about any policy changes (such as ability to work remotely) that the company is planning to review given the easing of Covid restrictions.
+You may also ask about any policy changes (such as ability to work remotely) that the company is planning to review or has changed recently.

 Why do you like working here?